Expand To Show Full Article

 • The skill level and experience of a mechanic, as well as the type of auto repair needed, can also affect labor rates.

-• The type of auto repair needed can be broken down into two categories: parts needed and time needed, with time taken to complete a job affecting overall charges.
+• The type of auto repair needed can be broken down into two categories: parts needed and time needed, with the time taken to complete a job affecting overall charges.

-• Mechanics can be paid using flat rates or per hour rates, with dealerships typically using the latter, and independent repair shops often using flat rates.
+• Mechanics can be paid using flat rates or per-hour rates, with dealerships typically using the latter, and independent repair shops often using flat rates.

 • Labor costs are often more than parts costs, especially for major auto repairs that require extensive knowledge and time to execute.